Close

 Visa on Arrival

-Visitors from more than 60 countries can receive visas upon arrival at Bahrain International Airport.
+Visitors from 69 countries can receive visas upon arrival at Bahrain International Airport.
 Most Western countries qualify for visa on arrival, including:

 • European Union citizens (all 27 member states)